defold/doc/docs/en/manuals/gui-templates.md

 ![Add template](images/gui-templates/gui-templates-add-template.png)

 Select the GUI scene file to use as template, in this case *button.gui*.
 You can add any number of nodes, each an instance based on the same template.
 If we change the template, each instance updates immediately in the editor, reflecting the changes.
-Notice that all nodes present in the template node is accessible in the *Outline* view.
+Notice that all nodes present in the template node are accessible in the *Outline* view.
 Nodes under a template node are automatically named with a prefix "[template node id]/".

 ![Node instances](images/gui-templates/gui-templates-instances.png)